XFuel-Lab/xfuel-protocol/README.md

 - **TypeScript** - Type safety
 - **Tailwind CSS** - Utility-first CSS framework

+## Bug Bounty Program

+XFUEL runs a bug bounty program to encourage security researchers to help identify and fix vulnerabilities.
+Rewards range from $100 to $50,000 USD based on severity.

+For details on scope, reward tiers, submission guidelines, and rules, see [docs/bug-bounty.md](docs/bug-bounty.md).

+**Report vulnerabilities to:** security@xfuel.io

 ## White Paper

 You can download the XFuel protocol white paper here: